Genetic Information

 Related Variants in This Domain

-No evidence of other pathogenic variants at position 1193 in gene SETBP1
+No evidence of other pathogenic variants at this position in gene SETBP1.

 Computational Analysis